Medically reviewed by Drugs.com. Last updated on Mar 28, 2022.

 Arthritis involves inflammation of the joints that causes pain and swelling.
 Although many people believe arthritis is a disease of old age, various forms of arthritis can affect just about anyone at any age.
 When arthritis occurs in children younger than age 16, it is called juvenile arthritis.
-Approximately 285,000 children in the United States have some form of the disease.
+According to the Arthritis Foundation, about 300,000 children in the United States have some form of the disease.

 The most common forms of juvenile arthritis are:

-Juvenile rheumatoid arthritis, also called juvenile idiopathic arthritis – This is the most common form of juvenile arthritis.
-Juvenile rheumatoid arthritis is thought to be an autoimmune disease, which means that, for unknown reasons, the body's immune system attacks some of its own tissue the same way it would react against a foreign invader such as a virus or bacteria.
-In juvenile rheumatoid arthritis, the lining of the joint (called synovial membrane) becomes inflamed and enlarged, limiting movement and causing pain and tenderness.
+- Juvenile idiopathic arthritis (formerly called juvenile rheumatoid arthritis) – This is the most common form of juvenile arthritis.
+Juvenile idiopathic arthritis is thought to be an autoimmune disease, which means that, for unknown reasons, the body's immune system attacks some of its own tissue the same way it would react against a foreign invader such as a virus or bacteria.
+In juvenile idiopathic arthritis, the lining of the joint (called synovial membrane) becomes inflamed and enlarged, limiting movement and causing pain and tenderness.
 Enzymes released by the inflamed membranes cause further damage by eroding the bone and cartilage.
 This type of joint and bone damage can cause problems in a growing child.
 If the growth areas of the bones are affected, the bones may grow at different rates so that one bone may develop abnormally in shape or size.
 The result could be, for example, that one leg might be permanently shorter than the other.

-There are several subcategories of juvenile rheumatoid arthritis, including:
+There are several subcategories of juvenile idiopathic arthritis, including:

-Systemic onset type, which begins with a whole-body (systemic) reaction, including high fevers; skin rash on the legs, arms and trunk; joint inflammation; and signs of inflammation of other body organs, such as enlarged lymph nodes or lining of the lungs (pleurisy).
+- Systemic arthritis, which begins with a whole-body (systemic) reaction, including high fevers; skin rash on the legs, arms and trunk; joint inflammation; and signs of inflammation of other body organs, such as enlarged lymph nodes or lining of the lungs (pleurisy).
 A child may have one or more episodes of systemic onset juvenile rheumatoid arthritis that eventually disappears, or the condition may persist into adulthood.

-Polyarticular disease, in which five or more joints are affected, usually involves the small joints, such as those in fingers and toes, although large joints can also be affected.
+- Polyarthritis, in which five or more joints are affected, usually involves the small joints, such as those in fingers and toes, although large joints can also be affected.
 Symptoms include the same inflammatory symptoms as other types of juvenile rheumatoid arthritis, along with low-grade fever and bumps called rheumatoid nodules near the affected joints.
 Typically, the same joints on both sides of the body are affected.
 Polyarticular juvenile rheumatoid arthritis is more common in girls than in boys, is usually more severe than the other two types, and often leads to long-term joint problems.
-In 5% to 10% of cases, the antibody called rheumatoid factor can be detected in a blood test, which further classifies the juvenile rheumatoid arthritis as seropositive.
+In 5% to 10% of cases, the antibody called rheumatoid factor can be detected in a blood test, which further classifies the polyarthritis type of onset as seropositive.
 Seropositive juvenile rheumatoid arthritis is most like adult rheumatoid arthritis, and often continues into adulthood.
+When the rheumatoid factor is negative, it is called seronegative.

 Symptoms vary depending on the child and the specific disorder.
 Common symptoms include: